merkle-open/frontend-defaults-cli/README.md

-  -w --webpack                    add webpack with webpack-config-plugins -b --build                      add build and watch script -i --install                    install dependencies -ni --noInstall                 don't install dependencies -f --force                      create package.json and override existing files -cwd --cwd                      defines where the configurations will be installed (default = process.cwd()) -d --dryRun                     prints changes will happens by given args
+  -w --webpack                    add webpack with webpack-config-plugins -b --build                      add build and watch script -i --install                    install dependencies -ni --noInstall                 do not install dependencies -f --force                      create package.json and override existing files -cwd --cwd                      defines where the configurations will be installed (default = process.cwd()) -d --dryRun                     prints changes will happens by given args